oscar-project/oscar-website/README.md

 If you don't have any experience with [Hugo](https://gohugo.io/) you can still help by opening an issue and pasting the translation of the text you see on the website there.

-We will tri to translate the big table in the download section automatically, but for the moment we do not have a solution for every language, so if you can, please translate some of the language names in the table.
+We will try to translate the big table in the download section automatically, but for the moment we do not have a solution for every language, so if you can, please translate some of the language names in the table.